bnb-chain/greenfield-go-sdk/README.md

 ### Use Storage Provider Client

-#### Auth Mechanism
+#### Authentication Mechanism

-SPclient support two auto type.
-The first type is to use the local signer.Sign method, which will call the private key of keyManager to sign the request message.
-The second type is to use the metamask wallet to generate an authentication token
+The SPclient supports two authentication types.
+The first type uses the local signer.Sign method, which calls the private key of the key manager to sign the request message.
+The second type employs a metamask wallet trusted to generate an authentication token.

-For the first type, you need to specify the SignType of AuthInfo as AuthV1 using the NewAuthInfo function, and pass it as a parameter to the API.
+For the first type, specify the `SignType` of `AuthInfo` as `AuthV1` using the `NewAuthInfo` function, and pass it as a parameter to the API.

 ```